sablier-labs/EIPs/EIPS/eip-draft_mna.md

 - **Gas**: TBD
 - **Stack inputs**:
-  - `recipient`: the address to which the minted assets are credited
+  - `recipient`: the address to which the minted tokens are credited
   - `amount`
 - **Stack outputs**:
   - `success`: a Boolean indicating success